SOLAR THERMAL HOT WATER PANELS Free Hot Water Production During the Summer Months Powered by Sunshine

 Toughened safety glass sealed to a heavy duty base houses a full sheet reflective absorber plate which holds a framework of copper pipework used to collect the heat radiation.
 The safety glass is generally treated with a selective coating which allows better absorption.
 Every day dust and bird droppings are generally either baked off or washed away with rain fall so panels are easy to maintain.

 The flat plate collector is much heavier in weight compared to the evacuated tubes.
-At circa 40kilos each, in some instances a structural survey on the roof structure may be required.
+At circa 40kg each, in some instances a structural survey on the existing roof may be required.